sw4/cd3/README.md

             range: null // optional (array), defaults to [height, 0] where height is parent container (chart.selector) height },
         axis: { // optional
-            orient: null // optional (string) can be any d3 axis orient string },
+            orient: null, // optional (string) can be any d3 axis orient string ticks:{ // optional (object)
+                rotate: 0, // optional (integer) degrees to rotate tick text by
+                top: .71em // optional (integer) pixel offset from top of tick text to tick line }
         },
         source: "value1" // required (string) only if y->scale->domain not specified,  specifies key in data to be used for axis
     },